 An employee who requests for an ECA position to be shared with another employee may submit their request to the Superintendent and Association President for consideration.
 Any granted request will only be applicable for the school year in which it was granted.
 The employer shall maintain a list of shared positions for each school year.
 The stipend for all shared positions shall be divided equally.
 All other filled ECA positions will be paid as listed above for each time the position is filled.

+The parties shall convene a committee to make recommendations regarding changes to the extra-curricular salary schedule.
+Recommendations shall be made to the parties no later than March 15, 2025.